-New lines of credit represent only 10 percent of your credit score, according to myFICO.com, but that doesn’t mean you should rack up hard inquiries without giving it a second thought:
+New lines of credit represent only 10 percent of your credit score, according to myFICO.com, but that doesn’t mean you should rack up hard inquiries without giving it a second thought.

-- To a lender reviewing your credit report, many hard credit inquiries in a short time may indicate higher credit risk because it could appear that you are trying to get a lot of credit quickly.
+- To a lender reviewing your credit report, many hard credit checks in a short time may indicate higher credit risk because it could appear that you are trying to get a lot of credit quickly.
 (The exception is if you rate shop for a car, student or home loan during a short period.)